felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 enjoy using.
 I'll nerd out [in a later section of the Appendix about the hardware I use](#idea-18-additional-tips-on-hardware), but for now just focus on making sure that whatever gear you end up choosing makes you want to read and write more, not less!

+We learn by doing.
 If you can, I suggest you try to do these steps in real time on this text as you learn about them.

 ### Step 1: Read and highlight the golden nuggets